UK: 'Racist' Mahatma Gandhi Statue Targeted for Removal by Leftists

 A statue of the pacifist leader of the Indian independence movement, Mahatma Gandhi, has become the latest target for removal by radical leftists amidst a purge of historical monuments in the UK.

 Over 6,000 people have signed a petition calling for the removal of the Gandhi statue in Leicester, England.
-The petition accuses the icon of peaceful and non-violent protests as a “facist [sic] racist, and sexual predator“.
+The petition accuses the icon of peaceful and non-violent protests of being a “facist [sic] racist and sexual predator“.

 “For years he has been idolised and taught in school curriculum.
 For a lot of people in my community, he has bought inconsolable suffering against my people.
 As a result, I do not wish to see a statue and praise of that kind of character,” the author of the petition, Kerri Pangulier, wrote.

-The accusations likely stem from comments made by Gandhi during his time in South Africa, then part of the British Empire, which were highly disparaging of black Africans, and his saying “I do not believe Herr Hitler to be as bad as he is portrayed” in 1940.
+The accusations likely stem from comments made by Gandhi during his time in South Africa, then part of the British Empire, which were highly disparaging of black Africans, and the fact he said “I do not believe Herr Hitler to be as bad as he is portrayed” in 1940.

 Statues of the independence leader also stand in Manchester and London.
-The monument to Gandhi in London is amongst several in Parliament Square, including Sir Winston Churchill and Nelson Mandela, that have been boarded up by the Mayor of London, Sadiq Khan, over fears of vandalism.
+The statue in London is amongst several in Parliament Square, including ones commemorating Sir Winston Churchill and Nelson Mandela, that have been boarded up by the Mayor of London, Sadiq Khan, over fears of vandalism.

 When I commissioned Gandhi statue 5-years ago, never thought I’d see this.